 Our multi-disciplinary approach proves timely, prevents delay and is cost-effective.
 Our assessments can also be tailored to your needs.

-The skills of a broad range of highly experienced professionals are combined to offer a bespoke assessment of a family.
+The skills of a broad range of highly experienced experts are combined to offer a bespoke assessment of a family.
 The team examines the complex interpersonal relationships between family members to address any issues and ensure the best outcomes for children.
-Led by the Independent Social Worker, the entire assessment - including the final report with recommendations - is completed within an eight-10 week time-frame during which the families are observed during their everyday routines and high levels of intervention are used.
+Led by the Independent Social Worker, the entire assessment - including the final report with recommendations - is completed within an 8 to 10 week time-frame during which the families are observed during their everyday routines and high levels of intervention are used.

 Depending on the level of risk, 24-hour monitoring can be put in place through the use of trained family support workers.

 The model is dynamic in nature, and because of its flexibility can be used in multiple ways, offering an assessment process that is bespoke to the needs of the individual family.

 The co-authored final report is produced by the assessment team after eight weeks.
 The report will be evidence based with clear recommendations and conclusions.
 It will also be scrutinised by WillisPalmer’s robust quality assurance process.

 Local authorities may wish to use the Multi-Disciplinary Family Assessment model when addressing cases where families are experiencing difficulties and children may be on the edge of care.